-Hiking in Croatia will take you across the karst mountains and its dry grasslands and rocky terrain, through lush forests and beside clean mountain rivers, waterfalls and creeks.
+Hiking in Croatia will take you across karstic mountains, dry grasslands and rocky terrain, through lush forests and beside clean mountain rivers, waterfalls and creeks.

-Here is the list of the regions with the best hiking destinations and information about what you can see, where you can stay overnight and how to get there.
+Here's a list of the best hiking spots in Croatia and a bit of info about what you can see, what you can do, where you can stay and how to get there.

-All destinations offer easy to moderately difficult hiking trails.
-Some of them can be more demanding than others because of the rocky and scree trails, lack of water or open terrain with no shade.
-But all of them are there to be enjoyed if you plan your hike well.
+All the spots have easy to moderately tricky trails.
+Some of them can be harder than others mainly due the rock and scree trails, lack of water and open terrain with little shade.
+But all of them are well worth the extra effort if you plan your hike well.

 1. Lika Region

 The biggest nature park in the whole country is situated within the Lika region.
 Velebit Mountain is part of the huge Dinaric Alps and the most popular hiking destination in the country.
 It’s a natural border between the Adriatic Sea and Lika’s hinterland.
 Because of its rich biodiversity, the whole mountain is a protected area, with two national parks – Northern Velebit and Paklenica (South Velebit).

 The most popular route is the Premužić Trail that spans through the entire Northern Velebit National Park to Baške Oštarije in Central Velebit.
 This 57 km long trail was designed by Ante Premužić who wanted to make this impassable karst terrain accessible for all mountain lovers but also keep its beauty and wilderness.

 The trail winds between interesting karst forms, meadows and through beautiful dense forest.
 It offers amazing scenery with a great view of the Adriatic Sea, islands and beyond from the nearby peaks.